German Shorthaired Pointer Puppy Guide

 Veterinary Care Schedule for German Shorthaired Pointers

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your German Shorthaired Pointer.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings